FlavioMH/webpackDevServer4HMR/README.md

 # webpackDevServer4HRM
-Basic hot reloading with webpack 5 and webpack-dev-server 4 refreshing entire page
+Problem with *webpack 5* and *webpack-dev-server 4* basic hot reloading: the entire page is refreshed!

 ## Issues